"To love another person is to see the face of God."

-Page 2 of 2 - The strongest actors here are Hugh Jackman and Anne Hathaway, who pour their heart and soul into their performances.
+The strongest actors here are Hugh Jackman and Anne Hathaway, who pour their heart and soul into their performances.
 I was excited to see both were nominated for Academy Awards for their roles.
 Jackman sings with confidence and emotion, and you can sympathize with his character's struggles.
 Hathaway's rendition of one of the musical's most famous songs, "I Dreamed a Dream," is truly heartbreaking, and was one of the highlights of the film for me.
 Some of the stand-out newcomers were Eddie Redmayne as the earnest and idealistic revolutionary Marius and Samantha Barks as the tragic Éponine.

 Russell Crowe has received some criticism for his performance in the film, though I think the critics have been a bit too tough on him.
 While out of all the lead actors, he seems the least comfortable with the singing aspect of the film, I believe he was a good choice to capture the persona of Javert.
 It was perhaps unfair of the film makers to ask him to sing all the lines since he doesn't have as much music theater experience as Jackman.

 My favorite part of the film was the music; it's gorgeous and sweeping, and the major musical set pieces from the original play are well-represented here: the revolutionaries' rousing call-to-arms "Do You Hear the People Sing?"; Hathaway's gut-wrenching "I Dreamed a Dream"; and the epic ensemble piece "One Day More."